-- A monthly newsletter with inspirational and helpful articles on coping with grief
+- A monthly newsletter with inspirational & helpful articles on living with your grief

 - Community grief education

 - Weekly bereavement support groups throughout Madison County

 - Telephone support

 Anyone in the area can receive free grief services.

 Bereavement Support Groups are for people who live in the area and who are grieving the loss of a family member or friend.
 Bereavement groups allow those who have lost a loved one to share their struggles with others who have experienced a similar loss.
 Groups offer an emotional connection when you feel isolated.
 A group can provide and share information on coping during the first year or two after a loved one’s death.

 Our groups are facilitated by a chaplain as well as a licensed social worker who work for Hot Springs Health Program and who specialize in helping people deal with all aspects of death, dying and grief.

 Bereavement Support Groups in Madison County